Skip to content

 trigger:include:local

-• trigger:include:local - Creates a child pipeline based on repository files specified by absolute paths.
+• trigger:include:local - Allows you to create a child pipeline based on files in the repository, the absolute paths to which must be passed.

 Example: